paucarre/tiefvision/doc/developer.md

 activator run
 ```

-To start the H2 database sever do the following:
+To start the default database sever do the following:
 ```
-java -cp <PATH_TO_H2_JAR> org.h2.tools.Server
+$TIEFVISION_HOME/src/h2/service start
 ```

 Once you are done open a web browser and open the [bounding box endpoint](http://localhost:9000/bounding_box).